intel-analytics/ipex-llm/docs/docs/PythonUserGuide/run-without-pip.md

 ```bash
 ${BIGDL_HOME}/bin/pyspark-with-bigdl.sh --master local[*]
 ```
+* `--master` set the master URL to connect to
 * `--jars` if there are extra jars needed.
 * `--py-files` if there are extra python packages needed.

+You can also specify other options available for pyspark in the above command if needed.

 [Example code to verify if BigDL can run successfully](run-from-pip.md#code.verification)